 One of the best ways to supplement your daily fat intake is by cooking with monounsaturated and saturated fats normally found in specific oils.

-Natural oils, in particular, are recommended not only for their health benefits, but their moisturizing, protective, and antibacterial qualities that creates smooth, glowing and healthy-looking skin.
-Here’s a list of some these double wonders.
+Natural oils, in particular, are recommended not only for their health benefits, but their moisturizing, protective, and antibacterial qualities that create smooth, glowing, and healthy-looking skin.
+Here’s a list of some of these double wonders.

 Extra Virgin Olive Oil

 The average Greek consumes around 20 liters of olive oil a year, and Greeks have an average life expectancy of over 80 years old.